tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/labs.md

 13. What are pushd and popd in Linux?

-Pushd and popd are Linux commands in bash and certain other shell which saves current working directory location to memory and bring to the directory from memory as current working directory, respectively as well as changes directory.
+Pushd and popd are Linux commands in bash and certain other shell which saves current working directory location to memory and bring to the directory from memory as current working directory, respectively as well as changes directory

 devops@devops-student:~$ `pushd /var/www/html`

 /var/www/html `~`
 devops@devops-student:/var/www/html$

 The above command saves the current location to memory and changes to the requested directory.
-As soon as popd is fired, it fetch the saved directory location from memory and makes it current working directory.
+As soon as popd is fired, it fetch the saved directory location from memory and makes it current working directory

 devops@devops-student:/var/www/html$ `popd ~`
 devops@devops-student:/var/www/html$